AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

 //   <div>
 ```

-Inside of the last `p` tag we are calling our function `groceryList` passing it all the `others` groceries as an argument.
+Inside of the last `p` tag, we're calling our function `groceryList` and passing it all the `others` groceries as an argument.
-Inside of the function we are returning a `p` tag and we are using `map` to loop over each of our items in the grocery list returning an Array of `span` tags containing each grocery.
-We are then using `.join('\n')` to add a new line after each of those span.
+Inside of the function, we're returning a `p` tag and are using `map` to loop over each of our items in the grocery list.
+This includes returning an array of `span` tags containing each grocery.
+We're then using `.join('\n')` to add a new line after each of those spans.

 &nbsp;

 ## Tagged template literals

-By tagging a function to a template literal we can run the template literal through the function, providing it with everything that's inside of the template.
+By tagging a function to a template literal, we can run the template literal through the function, providing it with everything that's inside of the template.

-The way it works is very simple: you just take the name of your function and put it in front of the template that you want to run it against.
+The way it works is very simple: you take the name of your function and put it in front of the template that you want to run it against.

 ```javascript
 let person = "Alberto";